niek-sidn/hsm_workshop_nethsm/Slide11.md

 Thanks to them you can use it for **free**. [link](https://github.com/opendnssec/SoftHSMv2)

 *But* it has **no networking** and it needs to be installed on the server that needs to use the HSM,
-unless you are able to bolt on some networking.
+unless you are able to bolt-on some networking.
 E.g. by using p11-kit in server mode.

 [p11-glue 0.25 (includes p11-kit): using PKCS#11 to unite crypto libraries](https://p11-glue.github.io/p11-glue/p11-kit.html)